mikepan/GameEngineBook/text/10-CaseStudies.md

 All the games mentioned here can be found on the book website for you to play, and when the authors are willing, the blend source files are also provided so that you can freely explore the file on your own.
 You will notice that each artist has a unique style in file organization, scene structure, techniques, and tricks.
 Most of these tricks might be invisible to the player when the game is running.
 But by looking at the source file, you can gain much insight into how the game is made.

-\*\*\* Begin Note

-Blender Versions Clash
+>**Blender Versions Clash**
+>

-We worked hard with the authors of these games to make sure that all the included games on the disk are playable in the latest version of Blender; however, due to limited time, some games might require a different version of Blender to run.
+>We worked hard with the authors of these games to make sure that all the included games on the disk are playable in the latest version of Blender; however, due to limited time, some games might require a different version of Blender to run.
 Refer to the readme.txt file within each game folder for system requirement.

-\*\*\* End Note

 ## Super Blender Galaxy <a id="Super Blender Galaxy"></a>